Rights and obligations for tenants and landlords

 If you live in student housing and share common areas (e.g. bathrooms, kitchen, etc.), the landlord also needs to ask for permission – or at least provide prior notification – in order to enter these.

-Alterations to the dwelling by the tenant
+Alterations to the rented property by the tenant

 Copying your key